sudo-sidd/EDL-ObjectDetection/README.md

 Notes:

-- Returned coordinates are in the resized inference space (`imgsz x imgsz`).
-If you need original image coordinates, scale accordingly.
+- Returned coordinates and annotated image are at the original image resolution.
+Boxes are clamped to image bounds; drawing thickness scales with resolution.

 ## Internals Overview